Peter Andre refuses to talk 'birds and the bees' with his kids

 The 45-year-old singer revealed his approach to awkward questions from his kids.

-Children are inquisitive little people, but sometimes their questions can make parents nervous.
+Children are inquisitive little people, but sometimes their questions can make adults nervous.

-When it comes to matters of the 'birds and the bees' parents can get prickly around what they tell their children and Peter Andre has admitted he avoids the subject entirely.
+When it comes to matters of the 'birds and the bees', parents can get prickly around what they tell their children and Peter Andre has admitted he avoids the subject entirely.

 Read More: Peter Andre 'giving birth' is the most hilarious video ever

-Speaking exclusively to Heart he explained how he approaches these awkward situations with kids Princess, 10 , and Junior, 12.
+Speaking exclusively to Heart he explained how he approaches these awkward situations with his two eldest kids Junior, 12 and Princess, 10.

-"My daughter came to me at 8 years old and she said, 'Dad where do babies come from' I said 'the hospital' and she said 'Dad, don't be smart'."
+He said: "My daughter came to me at 8 years old and she said, 'Dad where do babies come from?'

+Peter added that he then asked the cute schoolgirl, "What are you asking for then?!'"

-"I'm just diverting that's all!
+He added: "I'm just diverting that's all!
 I think it works."

-He also revealed that he had a clever way to confront one of his sons questions.
+Dad-of-four Pete also shared one of the clever ways he dodged one of Junior's questions.

-"My son asked me 'Dad, what's a virgin?' and I said ' That's an airline'
+"My son asked me 'Dad, what's a virgin?' and I said ' That's an airline'."

 Very clever!
 But is avoiding talking about the 'birds and the bees' with your kids the best strategy?
 Let us know what you think.